Dead List: The Elderly in Horror Movies

 Homebodies (1974)

-Pensioner’s revenge!
-A community of senior citizens who are subjected to the prospect of losing their homes in the name of progress, decide to take matters into their own hands.
-But rather than taking the political path, they have decided to murder the developers and construction workers who threaten their neighborhood.
-A dark horror comedy that has been largely forgotten, it taps into the fear of losing your own community, and the powerlessness that pervades many elderly communities.
-This movie can be watched side by side with the more conventional comedy Going in Style, a bank heist movie that had the bigger studio backing but stirred up similar feelings.
+Homebodies is a dark horror comedy that has been largely forgotten.
+It taps into the fear of losing your own community and the powerlessness that pervades many elderly communities.
+This movie can be watched alongside the more conventional comedy Going in Style, a bank heist movie with bigger studio backing but evoking similar feelings.
 It can be a rather melancholy affair, but this film is still loved in some small circles.
-It’s also a PG movie, so the horror elements, despite the violent intentions are pretty mild… but it does get creepy and under your skin a little.
+It’s also a PG movie, so the horror elements, despite the violent intentions, are pretty mild.
+However, it does creep you out and get under your skin.

 The Amusement Park (1975: 2021)

-A lost work of zombie auteur George Romero, recently recovered by AMC’s Shudder, The Amusement Park is far different than Romero’s familiar zombie fare, but it still uncovers some uncomfortable horrible truths about how the elderly were cared for in the 1970s.
+A lost work of zombie auteur George Romero, recently recovered by AMC’s Shudder, The Amusement Park is far different than Romero’s familiar zombie fare, but it still uncovers some uncomfortable, horrible truths about how the elderly were cared for in the 1970s.
 In Mike Campbell’s review of the film he stated:

 Everyone gets old.
 It’s no more complicated than this little horrifying truism.
 The world of horror is filled with ghosts, homicidal nutcases, Pazzuzu, creepies, crawlies, and robot-monsters.
 But, nothing, repeat, nothing, is more frightening than the prospect of losing your mental and physical faculties and facing the sad and potential finite end of life.